sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 No doubt this little Sabbath scuffle started by the Jews was more about the things that they had [added to the law][4] than about the actual law of God itself.

 A critical link in the authority of Jesus as judge is the fact that He always exercises judgment by faith.
 That is, it is [based on what He hears][7] from the Father.
-Unlike the judment of the Jewish leaders, His judgment is always based on the Word of God and in alignment with the Will of Father.
+Unlike the judment of the Jewish leaders, His judgment is always based on the Word of God and in alignment with the Will of God.

 > I can do nothing on my own.
 As I hear, I judge, and my judgment is just, because I seek not my own will but the will of him who sent me.
 [Jhn 5:30 ESV]

+Now we reach a concise summary of the ministry of Christ while on earth

-> I have come in my Father's name, and you do not receive me.
-[Jhn 5:43 ESV]
+> I have come in my Father's name [Jhn 5:43 ESV]

-In summarize, the authority of Jesus as judge had three absolutely critical components
+It was the Father that had given Jesus the authority for His ministry and the power to do His works.
+The Jewish leaders refused to accept this fact.
+But here we have, in simple terms, the answer to their question.

+Christ sets the pattern for any works to be truly done "in His name".
+The authority and power for these works must always be

-1. Given by the Father
+1. Given by God
 2. Exercised by faith
-3. Supporting the Will of God

-Only with all three of these could He righly claim to come "in His Father's name".
+3. In His will

-> Jhn 9:39 KJV - And Jesus said, For judgment I am come into this world, that they which see not might see; and that they which see might be made blind.
+> Jesus said, "For judgment I came into this world, that those who do not see may see, and those who see may become blind."
+[Jhn 9:39 ESV]

 [1]: http://www.blueletterbible.org/Bible.cfm?b=Mat&c=21&t=KJV#s=950023
 [2]: http://www.welcometohosanna.com/LIFE_OF_JESUS/036_Ministry16JourneyToJerusalem.htm